Grain-Free Dog Food: Helpful or Harmful?

 So.
 Many.
 Choices.
 You know, because you've stared at all the types of dog food while walking the aisles of your local pet store or shopping online.
 And if you're checking into grain-free dog food, which loving pet-owners choose because they think it's closer to the meaty diets of ancient wolves, you'll see ingredients that range from chicken, lamb, and kangaroo to bison and bunny—along with peas and lentils and potatoes.
 But is this type of diet good for your dog's health?
 Keep reading to learn more about grain-free diets for dogs and whether or not you should feed them to your four-legged best friend.

-It’s pretty simple, really.
+It's pretty simple, really.
 Any type of dog food made without corn, wheat, soy, rice, barley, or other grains is considered grain-free, according to the American Kennel Club.
-But since dogs still need carbs for energy, grain-free dog foods use alternative sources like peas, lentils, chickpeas, beans, and white or sweet potatoes.
+But since dogs still need carbohydrates for energy, grain-free dog foods use alternative sources like peas, lentils, chickpeas, beans, and potatoes or sweet potatoes.

 The U.S. FDA Center for Veterinary Medicine is investigating a possible link between dogs who eat certain grain-free dog foods and canine dilated cardiomyopathy—known as DCM—which leads to a decreased ability for the heart to pump blood.
 The agency's July 2019 update stated that 91 percent of foods reported in DCM cases were grain free; 93 percent of reported foods contained peas and/or lentils; and 42 percent contained potatoes/sweet potatoes.
 No single animal source was predominant.

 The trigger for the FDA's investigation was cases of DCM showing up in breeds—such as golden retrievers—without a genetic predisposition to get this disease.
 What isn't clear to the FDA yet is the exact source of the problem.